ulises-jeremias/dotfiles/docs/Home.md

 You might be here looking for (Linux) rice reference or to (full?) replicate my personal configuration of my favorite Window Managers and several apps as well. ⛄

+HorneroConfig is your artisanal toolkit for crafting the perfect digital workspace.
+Named after the industrious hornero bird, renowned for its skillful nest-building, our framework empowers you to construct a robust, functional, and personalized computing environment.

-These configuration is not only suitable for Desktop Environments but also for use in [GitHub Codespaces](https://docs.github.com/codespaces/customizing-your-codespace/personalizing-codespaces-for-your-account#dotfiles), [Gitpod](https://www.gitpod.io/docs/config-dotfiles), [VS Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers#_personalizing-with-dotfile-repositories), or even Linux distributions that are not Arch Linux.
+Perfectly suited for a wide array of Desktop Environments and Window Managers, HorneroConfig thrives across different platforms including [GitHub Codespaces](https://docs.github.com/codespaces/customizing-your-codespace/personalizing-codespaces-for-your-account#dotfiles), [Gitpod](https://www.gitpod.io/docs/config-dotfiles), [VS Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers#_personalizing-with-dotfile-repositories), or even Linux distributions that are not Arch Linux.

-This dotfiles are backed by [Chezmoi](https://www.chezmoi.io/) which is a dotfiles manager that is designed to be flexible and extensible.
-It is easy to bootstrap new machines and keep multiple machines in sync.
-It supports any platform that is supported by Go!
+Backed by the versatile [Chezmoi](https://www.chezmoi.io/), HorneroConfig stands out as a dotfiles manager that adapts flexibly to your needs, streamlining machine setup and ensuring consistency across devices.
+Embrace the spirit of the hornero, and let HorneroConfig transform your configurations into a harmonious blend of elegance and efficiency.

 Most were written from scratch.
 Some details: